 Domestic abuse

-Domestic abuse can take different forms:
+It can take different forms:

-• Physical abuse: Pushing, hitting, punching, kicking, choking and using weapons.
+• Physical abuse: Pushing, hitting, punching, kicking, choking

-• Financial abuse: Taking money, controlling finances, not letting someone work.
+• Financial abuse: Taking money, controlling finances, not letting someone work

 Domestic Violence Disclosure Scheme (Clare's Law)